canvas-tech-horizon/notelink-bun/README.md

 # NoteLink - API Documentation Library for Bun & ElysiaJS

 A powerful and easy-to-use library for creating well-documented REST APIs with Bun and ElysiaJS.
-Automatically generate Swagger/OpenAPI documentation for your endpoints with type safety and JWT authentication support.
+Automatically generate OpenAPI documentation for your endpoints with type safety and JWT authentication support.

 ## Features